 Speaking to an Australian academic who specialises in African woodlands, Sharwood revealed that the Kruger National Park is entirely devoid of any jungle at all... pardon!?

-Australia is no stranger to an extreme weather event, but it seems on the set of I'm A Celebrity, things can definitely get a little out of hand.
+And while Australia is no stranger to an extreme weather event, but it seems on the South Africa set of I'm A Celebrity, things could definitely get a little out of hand.

 In fact, in 2017, major rainfall disrupted filming as flooding of up to three metres deep sparked evacuations.